 #4 We have Evidence of Minds Interacting With Matter

-In Mr. Nugent’s 2nd Argument he claims that a pure mind might be aware of the existence of matter but it could not interact with matter because there would be no mechanism for it do so.
-Here he’s making a truth claim, which is a logical concept expressed as a proposition.
-Concepts and propositions are the immaterial products of a mind.
-So in the act of verbalizing this immaterial truth claim Mr. Nugent is proving his claim false.
-Because in order to verbalize his immaterial thoughts his immaterial mind is causing effects in the physical world; his lungs expel air and his muscles operate his vocal cords to form the vibrations necessary to communicate his immaterial ideas into audible words.
+In Nugent’s second argument, he claims that a pure mind might be aware of the existence of matter but it could not interact with matter because there would be no mechanism for it to do so.
+In saying this, Nugent is expressing a logical concept as a proposition.
+Yet, concepts and propositions are the immaterial products of a mind.
+So in the act of verbalizing this immaterial truth claim, Nugent is proving his claim false.
+In order to verbalize his immaterial thoughts, his mind is the efficient cause of effects in the physical world; his lungs expel air and his muscles operate his vocal cords to form the vibrations necessary to communicate his immaterial ideas into audible words.

-I’ll admit that the question of exactly how a mind could interact with matter in this way is a mystery.
-But the mystery of how God, as a pure mind, is able to interact with the physical universe is the exact same mystery as how Mr. Nugent’s mind is able to interact with his physical body.
-Humans are empirical evidence that somehow, in some way as yet unknown to us, minds are able to bridge that gap and interact with physical matter.
-Which is why it’s not at all irrational or implausible for we Christians to believe that the genesis of the universe and life itself was an immaterial thought in the perfect mind of God that was translated into physical reality.
-Which leads me to my final point.
+I admit that the question of exactly how a mind could interact with matter in this way is a mystery.
+Yet the mystery of how God, as a pure mind, is able to interact with the physical universe is the same mystery behind Nugent’s mind causing his vocal cords to utter audible words full of information.
+Indeed, human beings are empirical evidence that somehow, in some way as yet unknown to us, minds are able to bridge that gap and interact with physical matter.
+Hence, it is not at all irrational or implausible for Christians to believe that the genesis of the universe and life itself was an immaterial thought in the perfect mind of God that was translated into physical reality.

 #5 A Pure Mind is the Best Explanation of the Origin of the Universe

 The existence of a pure mind is implicit in the explanation of the existence of the physical universe itself.
 Science and Christianity agree that the universe is not past eternal; it had a beginning.
 In 2012, NASA’s Wilkinson Microwave Anisotropy Probe estimated the age of the universe to be 13.772 billion years, with an uncertainty of 59 million years.
 In 2013, The European Space Agency’s Planck spacecraft measured the age of the universe at 13.82 billion years.
-However long ago it happened, scientists agree that the universe had a beginning, an event often referred to as the “Big Bang”.
-Christianity offers an explanation of the origin of the universe as well, and it’s one that is not mutually exclusive with the Big Bang theory: in the beginning God created the universe.
+However long ago it happened, scientists agree that the universe had a beginning, an event often referred to as the “Big Bang.”
+Christianity’s explanation of the origin of the universe (Gen 1:1) accords with science; we just believe we know Who “banged” it into existence.

-We can argue about whether the cause of the universe was God, or gravity, or the Flying Spaghetti Monster.
-But since the beginning of the universe is the point at which all physical matter came into existence we know that, at a minimum, whatever caused the universe to begin must itself exist apart from the physical universe; it must be immaterial.
+One could argue about whether the cause of the universe was God, or gravity, or the Flying Spaghetti Monster.
+Even though no one was there to observe it when it happened, there are some things we can know about the cause of the universe.
+Science tells us that the beginning of the universe is the point at which all physical matter came into existence we know that, at a minimum, whatever caused the universe to begin must itself exist apart from the physical universe; it must be immaterial.
 We know this because if the cause of the universe were material in nature it could not have existed before matter existed.
 That’s a logical impossibility; X cannot be the cause of X.

 Since the cause of the universe must be immaterial we cannot claim that a set of physical conditions was the cause of physical matter coming into existence.
 We must instead look to immaterial conditions.
-The best observed example we have of immaterial conditions acting as a cause for material effects is volition or intention, as demonstrated in my example above; the intention within a mind to throw a ball is the immaterial cause of the ball being thrown in the material world.
-Because volition or intention can only exist within a mind, the most plausible logical conclusion is that the cause of the universe was a mind.
+The best-observed example we have of immaterial conditions acting as a cause for material effects is volition or intention, as demonstrated above.
+Because volition or intention can only exist within a mind, the most plausible conclusion is that the cause of the universe was a mind.

-Mr. Nugent may argue that a mind is not the only immaterial thing that can exist.
+Nugent may argue that a mind is not the only immaterial thing that can exist.
 One could claim that abstract concepts like numbers exist and are immaterial, which is true.
 However, abstract concepts do not contain volition and, therefore, cannot be the cause of anything.
 Likewise, laws (like the law of Gravity) are immaterial and also lack causal power.
 Laws can only describe an order or relation of phenomena under given conditions.
-For example, the Laws of Physics do not cause a ball to fall to the ground after it’s thrown; they merely describe or predict that the ball will fall based on known conditions such as the mass of the ball, the speed of the throw, the density of the air, the gravitational constant of the planet on which the ball is thrown, etc.
+For example, the Laws of Physics do not cause a ball to fall to the ground after it is thrown; they merely describe or predict that the ball will fall based on known conditions such as the mass and speed of the ball, the density of the air, the gravitational constant of the planet on which the ball is thrown, etc.

-Therefore, based on the arguments above—that reductive materialism is irrational and lacks scientific evidence, that there is empirical evidence of an immaterial mind interacting with matter, and that a pure mind is the best explanation of the origin of the universe—I believe Mr. Nugent’s arguments regarding the implausibility of the existence of a pure mind fail to provide sufficient evidence or logical reasons to support his premise that the existence of God is implausible.
+In conclusion, we find that (a.) reductive materialism is irrational and lacks scientific evidence, (b.) there is evidence of immaterial mind interacting with material matter, and (c.) a pure mind is the best explanation of the origin of the universe.
+Therefore, Nugent’s arguments regarding the implausibility of the existence of a pure mind fail to provide sufficient evidence or logical reasons to support his premise that the existence of God is implausible.